 Everyone Screams for Ice Cream.
-Even the Incarcerated
+Even the Incarcerated | www.ozy.com

 The battle over ice cream behind bars has been raging in the U.S. for at least a century.

 In 1915, H.O.
-Fishback, the county commissioner for Washington state, refused to pay $1.75 to provide ice cream to inmates at the county jail.
+Fishback, a county commissioner in Washington state, refused to pay $1.75 to provide ice cream to inmates at the county jail.
 “Ice cream is a little too good for prisoners,” he said, suggesting that if they needed a treat, pies should be provided instead.
 “And thus another question in the prison reform movement is introduced,” reported the Ice Cream Trade Journal.

 For as long as there have been prisons, the amenities offered to inmates have varied greatly.
 In general, the more rehabilitative-minded the place, the better the food.
 In 1871, Col. Lawrence Shuler fed inmates at Indiana State Prison a diet of turkey, ice cream, oysters and cake at a cost of 14 cents per inmate per day.
 Not only was this far cheaper than most prison food at the time, but the prison’s inmates were considered some of the most cheerful and productive in America.